-PART III MINES OPERATIONS MINES INSPECTORATE DEPARTMENT
+PART III-MINES OPERATIONS (MINES INSPECTORATE DEPARTMENT)

-110. Obligations of Reconnaissance Permit Holder

-(1) A reconnaissance permit holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.

-111. Obligations of an Exploration Licence Holder

-An Exploration Licence holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.

-112. Minimum Work Obligations of Exploration Licence Holder

-(1) The Mines Inspectorate Department shall from time to time prescribe the minimum annual working obligations of Exploration Licence holders.

-(2) Every exploration licence holder shall before commencement of work submit for the approval of the Mines Inspectorate Department the details of the work to be undertaken or a programme for carrying out any minimum work obligations imposed by the Ministry.
+110. -(1) A reconnaissance permit holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.
+Obligations of Reconnais- sance Permit Holder.
+111. -An exploration licence holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.
+Obligations of an Exploration Licence Holder.
+112. -(1)The Mines Inspectorate Department shall from time to time prescribe the minimum annual working obligations of Exploration Licence holders.
+Minimum Work (2) Every exploration licence holder shall before commencement of work submit for the approval of the Mines Inspectorate Department the details of the work to be undertaken or a programme for carrying out any minimum work obligations imposed by the Ministry.
+Obligations of Exploration Licence Holder.
 (3) The holder shall expend on exploration in the licence area an amount which shall not be less than such amount to be determined by the Minister.
 (4) All works are to be done under the supervision of qualified and experienced professional registered with the Council of Mining Engineers and Geoscientist.

-(5) The content of the work programme shall include:

-- (a) research and analysis; - (b) boundary and control surveys and topographical mapping; - (c) geological, geophysical and geochemical surveys; - (d) general prospecting; - (e) prefeasibility and feasibility studies; - (f) preparation of reports in compliance with the Act and these regulations; - (g) such other work as the Minister may prescribe.

-113. Obligations of Small Scale Mining Lease Holder

-A Small Scale Mining Lease holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.

-114. Obligations of Mining Lease and Quarry Lease Holder

-Every holder of a mining lease or quarry lease shall:
+(5) The content of the work programme shall include : (a) research and analysis; (b) boundary and control surveys and topographical mapping; (c) geological, geophysical and geochemical surveys; (d) general prospecting; (e) prefeasibility and feasibility studies; (f) preparation of reports in compliance with the Act and these regulations; (g) such other works as the Minister may prescribe.
+113. A Small Scale Mining Lease holder shall comply with all conditions and perform all obligations contained in the Act and these Regulations.
+Obligations of Small Scale Mining Lease Holder.
+114. Every holder of a mining lease or quarry lease shall : Obligations (a) comply with all conditions and provisions of the Act and these Regulations; of Mining Lease and (b) perform all obligations imposed on holders under the Act and these Regulations; and Quarry Lease Holder.

-- (a) comply with all conditions and provisions of the Act and these Regulations; - (b) perform all obligations imposed on holders under the Act and these Regulations; and - (c) comply with all environmental and payment obligations and such other obligations which may be contained in any Community Development Agreement signed by the holder.
+(c) comply with all environmental and payment obligations and such other obligations which may be contained in any Community Development Agreement signed by the holder.